Going in Style (2017 film): Development

-On October 12, 2012, it was announced that New Line Cinema and Warner Bros. were developing a remake of 1979 heist comedy film Going in Style, with Theodore Melfi set to write the script.
+On October 12, 2012, it was announced that New Line Cinema and Warner Bros. were developing a remake of the 1979 heist comedy film Going in Style, with Theodore Melfi set to write the script.
 Donald De Line was on board to produce the film with Tony Bill, producer of the original film, as executive producer.
 Melfi was approached by De Line and Andrew Haas about writing the screenplay for the remake, but Melfi insisted on changing the ending to something more upbeat.
 Melfi explained:

 On January 9, 2013, Don Scardino was hired to direct the film.
-On September 19, 2013, Melfi, who wrote the script was in talks to direct the film.
+On September 19, 2013, Melfi, who wrote the script, was in talks to direct the film.
 On November 19, 2014, it was revealed that Zach Braff was in talks with the studio to direct the film, but he was not officially offered yet.
 On November 19, 2014, it was announced that Morgan Freeman and Michael Caine were cast in the film to play the lead roles, while Dustin Hoffman was in talks to join them.
 On April 9, 2015, Alan Arkin joined the cast of the film to complete the lead cast of three.
 On August 3, 2015, Joey King joined the cast of the film to play Caine's character's granddaughter.
 On August 10, 2015, Matt Dillon was added to the cast to play an FBI agent named Hamer, pursuing the three elderly lifelong friends and robbers.
 The same day, Ann-Margret was cast in the film for an unspecified role.